 First the expression domains of GA 20DD genes in the root were investigated using GUS reporters.
-For AtGA20ox1 and AtGA20ox2, the reporters comprised 1.5 kbp of promoter sequence and the first two exons and introns upstream of GUS (Plackett et al. 2012).
-GUS staining for the AtGA20ox1 reporter indicated expression in both the meristem and elongation zone with less expression in the transition zone (Fig 2A).
-Within the elongation zone, expression was confined to the cortical cells (Fig. 2B and C).
-GUS staining for the AtGA20ox2 reporter was much weaker than for AtGA20ox1, but some staining was detected in the endodermis of the elongation zone (Fig. 2D).
-Although we were not able to determine its expression profile, data reported by Dugaredeyn et al. (2008) show expression of AtGA20ox3 in roots with a similar distribution to AtGA20ox2.
-Mitchum et al. (2005) reported expression from a AtGA3ox1:GUS reporter within the stele throughout the root, except in the tip (meristem and elongation zone).
-A root cross-section in the translational fusion reporter line indicates that expression is in the pericycle, particularly at the metaxylem poles, with some staining in the adjacent endodermal cells (Fig. 2E).
-Mitchum et al. (2005) found a similar expression profile in roots for AtGA3ox2, with additional GUS expression in the elongation zone, quiescent centre and columella, but not in the meristem.
-In cross section through the elongation zone, expression is indicated throughout the stele and also in the endodermis (Fig. 2F).
+For AtGA20ox1 and AtGA20ox2, the reporters comprised 1.5 kbp of promoter sequence and the first two exons and introns upstream of GUS (Plackett et al., 2012).
+GUS staining for the AtGA20ox1 reporter indicated expression in both the meristem and EZ with less expression in the transition zone (Fig. 2a).
+Within the EZ, expression was confined to the cortical cells (Fig. 2b,c).
+GUS staining for the AtGA20ox2 reporter was much weaker than for AtGA200x1, but some staining was detected in the endodermis of the EZ (Fig. 2d).
+Although we were not able to determine its expression profile, data reported by Dugaredeyn et al. (2008) showed the expression of AtGA20ox3 in roots with a similar distribution to AtGA20ox2.
+Mitchum et al. (2005) reported the expression from a AtGA3ox1:GUS reporter within the stele throughout the root, except in the tip (meristem and EZ).
+A root cross-section in the translational fusion reporter line indicates that expression is in the pericycle, particularly at the metaxylem poles, with some staining in the adjacent endodermal cells (Fig. 2e).
+Mitchum et al. (2005) found a similar expression profile in roots for AtGA3ox2, with additional GUS expression in the EZ, QC and columella, but not in the meristem.
+In cross-section through the EZ, expression is indicated throughout the stele and also in the endodermis (Fig. 2f).

-Expression analysis by real-time quantitative RT-PCR indicates that GA2ox6 is the most highly expressed $C{19}$ -GA2ox gene in roots (Rieu et al. 2008).
-We examined the expression domain of this GA-inactivation gene within the root using a GA2ox6::GUS transcriptional reporter line (Wang et al. 2004).
-Expression was present throughout the differentiated root and absent from the root tip (Fig. 2G), but in contrast to GA3ox1, was present in all cell types (Fig. 1H).
+Expression analysis by real-time quantitative RT-PCR indicates that GA20x6 is the most highly expressed C{19} -GA20x gene in roots (Rieu et al., 2008).
+We examined the expression domain of this GA-inactivation gene within the root using a GA20x6:: GUS transcriptional reporter line (Wang et al., 2004).
+Expression was present throughout the differentiated root and absent from the root tip (Fig. 2g) but, in contrast with GA30x1, was present in all cell types (Fig. 1h).

-Defining promoters for targeted tissue and stage-specific root expression
+Defining promoters for targeted tissue- and stage-specific root expression

-In order to determine the relevance of the observed expression domains in the root, the sites of GA production necessary for promotion of root growth were defined by tissue-specific GA-inactivation or mutant rescue.
+To determine the relevance of the observed expression domains in the root, the sites of GA production necessary for promotion of root growth were defined by tissue-specific GA inactivation or mutant rescue.
 The promoters selected to drive tissue-specific expression are listed in Table 1.
 A 2-kb promoter sequence from the GLABRA2 (GL2) gene was used to confine expression to epidermal cells of the root.
 Expression occurs in cells outside a periclinal cortical cell wall and extends from the meristem to the root hair zone, with most intense expression in the differentiation zone (Masucci et al., 1996).
-The GL2 expression domain is defined by a 500-bp fragment located between positions -840 and -1340 in the 5' region of the gene (Hung et al., 1998).
+The GL2 expression domain is defined by a 500-bp fragment located between positions -840and -1340 in the 5' region of the gene (Hung et al., 1998).